The Likeaballs

 The Likeaballs is a British cartoon series created by Jim Quick that airs on BBC One and CBBC.
-It began production in 2006 and premiered on CBBC on BBC One in January 2007.
+It began production in 2006 and premiered on CBBC on BBC One on 8 January 2007.
 It was produced by Cosgrove Hall Films.

 Themes

 The show is about a group of ball-shaped round hounds whose home planet was destroyed.
 They take part in football matches.
 They compete against their deadly rivals The Dislikeaballs.
 All characters names are puns on words ending in "-able", e.g. inflatable is Inflataball etc. The only exceptions being Pam & Dan, spoofs of BBC News 24 sports reporters.

 Episode titles

 All episode titles are nouns or verbs, e.g. "Hat", Lucky or "Game" etc.